Monmouth College: Music

-In the Monmouth College music department, majors and non-majors alike have the opportunity to perform in ensembles including Chorales, male and female a capella, Marching Band, concert bands and an orchestra.
-The college also has a gospel choir and provides opportunities for musical theater.
-The Chorale has toured extensively both nationally, visiting nearly half the states in the US, and internationally, including a recent trip to Scotland and a tour of Spain in spring, 2012.
-In 2013 the group performed in Carnegie Hall in New York City.
+In the Monmouth College music department, majors and non-majors perform in ensembles including chorales, male and female a capella, marching band, concert bands, and an orchestra.
+The college also has a gospel choir and provides opportunities for musical theatre.
+The chorale has toured nationally, visiting nearly half the states in the US, and internationally, including trips to Scotland.
+The group has performed in Carnegie Hall in New York City.
+The music department subsidizes some vocal ensembles.

-All classes, ensembles, and lessons are taught by members of the faculty, rather than by teaching assistants.
-The faculty are experts in their respective fields, as well as active performers.
+All classes, ensembles, and lessons are taught by members of the faculty who are also active performers.

-The Music Department subsidizes some vocal ensembles.

-The Kasch Performance Hall, a 600-seat concert hall and stage which is inside the Dahl Chapel, was given a $3 million restoration in 2003.
+The Kasch Performance Hall, a 600-seat concert hall and stage which is inside the Dahl Chapel, received a $3 million restoration in 2003.
 Faculty offices, most lessons and classes, practice rooms, and a piano lab are located in Austin Hall, which is two blocks away.

 Rankings

-In 2015, Money magazine ranked Monmouth 28th out of 736 "Best Colleges" in the Most Affordable Private Colleges category.
-That same year, the college was ranked by Washington Monthly 38 (out of 248 top four-year institutions) in Social Mobility which included Predicted Versus Actual Graduation Rate achievement of its graduates.

-The Princeton Review named Monmouth College a "Best in the Midwest" in its 2015 Best Colleges survey.
-Monmouth's highest ratings came in the areas of fire safety, financial aid, Interesting Professors and Accessibility of Professors.

-The college is ranked 154 of 925 colleges and universities in Forbes 2015 College Financial Grades rankings of financial fitness.
-This ranking is based on balance sheet health, operational soundness, admissions yield, freshmen receiving institutional grants, and instructional expenses per student.

-Monmouth was named to the 2013 President's Higher Education Community Service Honor Roll.
+In 2024, US News ranked Monmouth College as 129th among National Liberal Arts Colleges and 34th in Top Performers on Social Mobility.
+The college received an "A" from Forbes in 2023 for financial strength putting it in the top 20% of colleges and universities nationwide.